 Children deserve enhanced security and privacy online.
-We appreciate your work on protecting children and providing them with a safe online environment.
-The business community takes seriously the shared responsibility of incorporating robust protective features in their devices, websites, services, and platforms.1 While we support the underlying intent of keeping young people safer online, the above five undersigned organizations2 have serious concerns that requiring a state-specific default filter is not adequately tailored to this objective.
+We appreciate your work alongside the Legislature on protecting children and providing them with a safe online environment.
+The business community takes seriously the shared responsibility of incorporating robust protective features in their devices, websites, services, and platforms.1 While we support the underlying intent of keeping young people safer online, the above five undersigned organizations2 respectfully urge you to veto SB 104 as we have serious concerns that requiring a state-specific default filter is not adequately tailored to this objective.

 Proposals to keep children safe online should be established through a risk-based approach to developing protections for different ages of users and by focusing on tangible harm.
 Imposing a state-specific default filter is technologically infeasible and would create unobtainable expectations concerning content that filters can reasonably block.
 Additionally, mobile devices cannot activate filters and other protective features within the confines of a single state, let alone adapt as the device is transported across state borders.
-As such, we respectfully urge you to oppose the passage of this bill and appreciate the opportunity to further expand on our concerns with the proposed legislation.
+As such, we respectfully urge you to resist signing this bill and appreciate the opportunity to further expand on our concerns with the proposed law.